alexandre-macedo/ecole-polytechnique/README.md

 `./Minecraft/launchClient.sh`

-Finally, copy the files on repository to the folder "Python_Examples" and run them using
+Finally, copy the files on this repository to the folder "Python_Examples" and run them using

 `python2 sarsa.py`